bjackman/bjackman.github.io/content/posts/curl-bash.md

 ---
-date: '2025-05-18T12:11:23+02:00'
+date: '2025-07-31T12:11:23+02:00'
-title: "curl | bash isn't a security issue"
+title: "curl | bash isn't a security issue (on Linux)"
 draft: true
 ---

-When I want to try out a new tool and its "Getting Started" page kicks off with `curl https//thingy.dev/install.sh | sudo bash`, I usually [turn 360° and walk away](/assets/xbox_360.gif).
+When I want to try out a new tool and its "Getting Started" page kicks off with `curl https//thingy.dev/install.sh | sudo bash`, I usually [turn 360° and walk away](/assets/xbox_360.gif)[^nix].
 It's not worth it.

-What if we drop the `sudo`?
-That's much safer, right?
-Not really.
-There is not a very interesting security boundary between root and unprivileged users on a typical Linux system.
-The most sensitive data on your system is probably in your browser profile.
+But this is _not_ because I'm worried about security.
+In fact I don't think there's any real security issue with the `curl | sudo bash` here.

+To understand why, let's start by considering what happens if we drop this sudo.
+Is `curl | sudo bash` more of a security risk than plan `curl | bash`?
+I don't think so, because I there's no significant security boundary between users on Linux.
+There are two reasons for this:

+1. [Almost everything of real-world interest on a desktop GNU/Linux system is trivially accessible to the primary unprivileged user](https://xkcd.com/1200/).
+In other words, the user boundary is not very _meaningful_.

+2. Attackers who can run arbitrary code can quite easily access other users' data (by becoming `root`), because Linux is broken.
+In other words, the user boundary is not very _protective_.

-## Linux is broken (in which I momentarily forget other OSs exist)
+## Linux is broken

-But what if there _was_ a real user/root boundary?
-My employer has a corporate desktop Linux distro which seems to have some meaningful keyring setup in place for browser creds.
-And we shouldn't have any sensitive corporate data stored on the device.
-The user/root boundary might be _meaningful_ on those systems, but that doesn't mean it's _protective_.

-The Linux kernel is a monolith in C. As of today there are 3074 [un-rejected kernel CVEs dated from 2024](https://git.kernel.org/pub/scm/linux/security/vulns.git/tree/cve/published/2024).
+The Linux kernel is a monolith in C. As of today there are 3065 [un-rejected kernel CVEs dated from 2024](https://git.kernel.org/pub/scm/linux/security/vulns.git/tree/cve/published/2024).
 Most of those won't be exploitable on your system, many of them aren't